-- new developments and current trends in scientific advancement.
-May be retaken to a maximum of six hours.
+BIO 399 Trends in The Biological Sciences.
+(1-4) A. Prerequisite: instructor approval.
+A presentation of selected topics in the biological sciences reflective of new developments and current trends in scientific advancement.
+May be retaken to a maximum of six bours.
 Gen. Ed.
-15 or 16. - 489 Field Studies in Wildlife.
-(1-3) A.
+15 or 16.

-Prerequisite: student must have the independent study proposal form approved by faculty supervisor and department chair prior to enrollment.
+BIO 489 Field Studies in Wildlife.
+(1-3) A. Prerequisite: student must have the independent study proposal form approved by faculty supervisor and department chair prior to enrollment.
 Field studies designed to enhance the student's wildlife management techniques.
 Required of all wildlife management majors during the junior or senior year.
-May be retaken to a maximum of three hours. - 490 Biology Seminar.
-(1) I, II.
-Prerequisite: junior or senior standing in biology.
-Students and members of the faculty meet to present, discuss, and exchange ideas on selected topics, based on the scientific literature for the biological sciences. - 510 Biostatistics.
-(3) I. Prerequisite: MAT 107 or instructor approval.
+May be retaken to a maximum of three hours.

+BIO 490 Biology Seminar.
+(1) I. H. Prerequisite: junior or senior standing in biology.
+Students and members of the faculty meet to present, discuss, and exchange ideas on selected topics, based on the scientific literature for the biological sciences.

+BIO 510 Biostatistics.
+(3) L. Prerequisite: MAT 107 or instructor approval.
 Statistical analysis of biological data.
 Students participate in the taking and processing of data by the use of well-established statistical techniques.
-2 Lec/2 Lab-Disc. - 511 Experimental Approaches in Molecular Biology.
-(3) I. Prerequisite: BIO 121.
+2 Lec/2 Lab-Disc.

+BIO 511 Experimental Approaches in Molecular Biology.
+(3) 1.
+Prerequisite: BIO 121.
 Laboratory experience-based course in molecular biology techniques.
 Subject will be introduced in a lecture setting and practical laboratory training.
 Techniques will include PCR-based methodologies; immunological approaches; basic protein and nucleic acid manipulations.
-1 Lec/4 Lab. - 514 Evolution.
+1 Lec/4 Lab.

+BIÓ 514 Evolution.
 (3) I, II.
 Prerequisite: BIO 315 or instructor approval.
-Processes of organic evolution with emphasis on the theory of natural selection. - 521 Plant Ecology.
-(3) A. Prerequisite: BIO 131, 335 or instructor approval.
+Processes of organic evolution with emphasis on the theory of natural selection

+BIO 521 Plant Ecology, (3) A. Prerequisite: BIO 131, 335 or instructor approval.
 Ecological concepts and principles relevant to plant populations and communities.
-Emphasis on flora and vegetation of Eastern United States with field trip through the Southern Appalachians. - 522 Grasses and Grasslands.
+Emphasis on flora and vegetation of Eastern United States with field trip through the Southern Appalachians.

+BIO 522 Grasses and Grasslands.
 (3) I. Prerequisite: instructor approval.
 Development and composition of grasslands; phylogeny, classification, and identification of grasses.
 Emphasis on North American grasses and grasslands with field trips to native and managed grasslands.
+1 Lee/4 Lab.

-1 Lec/4 Lab. - 525 Aquatic and Wetland Plants.
+BIO 525 Aquatic and Wetland Plants.
 (3) A. Prerequisite: BIO 131.
 Collection, systematics, distribution, ecology, and reproduction of aquatic and wetland vascular plants.
-1 Lec/4 Lab. - 527 Immunology.
-(3) A. Prerequisites: BIO 320 and CHE 361; or instructor approval.
-Characteristics of immune reactions at the molecular level and in vivo.
-Nature and interactions of antigens and antibodies, and allergic phenomena.
-2 Lec/3 Lab. - 528 Virology.
-(3) A. Prerequisite: BIO 320.
+1 Lec/4 Lab.

+BIO 527 Immunology, (3) A. Prerequisites; BIO 320 and CHE 361; or instructor approval.
+Characteristics of immune reactions at the molecular level and m vivo.
+Nature and interactions of antigens and antibodies, and altergic phenomena.
+2 Lec/3 Lab.

+BIO 528 Virology, (3) A. Prerequisite: BIO 320.
 Fundamentals of classification, structure, and pathogenesis of viruses.
 Host-virus interactions and their applications to medicine and industry.
 Viral related areas of immunology, cell culture procedures, and applications will be introduced.
+2 Lec/3 Lab.

+BIO 529 Microbiology in Everyday Life, (3) 1, H. Prerequisite: BIO 100, 102 or 121 or departmental approval.
+Microbes in medicine, agriculture, and industry: emphasis on teaching microbiology in the classroom.
+Course open only to Biology-Teaching or Education majors.
+3 Lec/1 Lab.

-2 Lee/3 Lab. - 530 Microbial Physiology and Genetics.
+BIO 530 Microbial Physiology and Genetics.
 (3) A. Prerequisites: BIO 315, 320, and CHE 361; or instructor approval.
-A study of microbial genetics, metabolism, nutrition, and the effects of chemical and physical environments upon microorganisms in their habitats, with emphasis upon microbes of economic, human, and industrial importance. - 531 Principles of Molecular Biology I. (4) A. Prerequisites: BIO 315, CHE 361, and 366; or instructor approval.
-An in-depth study of the structure, function, and biochemistry of nucleic acids and proteins.
-Laboratory experiences will involve manipulations of DNA and protein molecules for the purpose of isolation, purification, and structural modification.
-2 Lec/4 Lab. - 532 Conservation Biology.
-(3) L. Prerequisite: BIO 316 or instructor approval.
-Examination of principles and practices of conserving global biological diversity.
-Causes, consequences and rates of extinction.
-Application of philosophical, biological, sociological, and legal principles to the conservation of genes, species and ecosystems.
+A study of microbial genetics, metabolism, nutrition, and the effects of chemical and physical environments upon microbranisms in their habitats, with emphasis upon microbes of economic, human, and industrial importance.